wtbarnes/vast-2024-talk/README.md

-# sunpy-presentation-template
+# VAST Seminar

-Quarto RevealJS template for SunPy Presentations
+Slides for my talk on SunPy at the [VAST Seminar Series](https://vast-seminars.github.io/).